You’ve made it 6 days without smoking. Congratulations on reaching this significant milestone!

 I Quit Smoking: What to Look Forward to After Day 6

-- Within the first six days of quitting smoking, your body is already undergoing many positive changes.
-Fortunately, the best is yet to come.
+Within the first six days of quitting smoking, your body is already undergoing many positive changes, and the best is yet to come.

-- Three to six months smoke-free will see you coughing less, now that your cilia have recovered and are better at clearing out your lungs.
+- Three to Six Months: Less coughing now that your cilia have recovered and are better at clearing out your lungs.
 Your immune and circulatory systems have also improved significantly at this point.

-- Two to five years after quitting, your risk of heart attack and stroke is the same as that of a non-smoker.
+- Two to Five Years: Risk of heart attack and stroke is the same as that of a non-smoker.

-- 10 years after your last cigarette, the risk of lung cancer is half what it was when you smoked.
+- Ten Years: Risk of lung cancer is half of what it was when smoking.

-- At 15 years, your risk of coronary heart disease is the same as that of a non-smoker.
+- Fifteen Years: Risk of coronary heart disease is the same as a non-smoker.

-If you need more inspiration, you can see the complete timeline to quit smoking and further steps to get yourself on the right track.
+For more inspiration, check out the complete timeline to quit smoking and further steps to get on the right track.

 A lot happens after six days of not smoking.